freenas/freenas-docs/userguide/system.rst

    +-------------------------+----------------------+-------------------------------------------------------------------------------------------------+

-If the certificate needs to be signed by an external CA, such as Verisign, instead create a certificate signing request.
+If the certificate is signed by an external CA, such as Verisign, instead create a certificate signing request.
 To do so, set the :guilabel:`Type` to *Certificate Signing Request*.
 The options from :numref:`Figure %s <create_new_cert_fig>` display, but